IELTS Cue Card Sample 47 - Describe something useful you learned from a member of your family

 4. Describe something learning-worthy from your one of your family members.

-5. Describe a quality or skill you have.
+5. Describe the quality or skill you have.

 6. Describe a skill you taught to someone.

-7. Describe a good quality you admire in your friends.
+7. Describe the good quality you admire in your friends.

 8. Describe a family member you really admire.